Kikobeats/uno-zen/README.md

 - Loading progress state for each page.
 - Estimation about the time of reading.

-For more information check [changelog](https://github.com/Kikobeats/uno-zen/blob/master/CHANGELOG.md) section.

-## Demo

-You can see a demo in my [blog](http://kikobeats.com).
+You can see a [demo](http://kikobeats.com) in my own blog.
 Also you can check the [styleguide](http://kikobeats.com/styleguide) to view how it looks.

 ## Installation